parsampsh/adminx/doc/04_models.md

 <img src="/doc/images/search.png" />

 ### Delete middleware
-This option is for handling delete permission. by default, adminx checks user permission for delete the item. for example, user should have `user.delete` permission in database(You will learn about this is the **Access API** next part) to delete a item in users table.
+This option is for handling delete permission. by default, Adminx checks user permission for delete the item. for example, user should have `user.delete` permission in database(You will learn about this is the **Access API** next part) to delete a item in users table.
 But also you can handle some exceptions by using this `delete_middleware` to customize this action permissions.

 ```php
 $admin->add_model(\App\Models\Post::class, [